ggPMXdevelopment/ggPMX/README.md

 ```

 Note that running the same command first with the option
-“format=‘plots’” and then with the option “format=‘report’” will
+???format=???plots?????? and then with the option ???format=???report?????? will
 remove the *ggpmx\_GOF* folder.

 Note also that by default, the report will have the DRAFT label on all
 plots.
 The label can be removed by using the settings argument in the
 Controller creation, as described in Section 6.3.1.

-The user can customize the default report by creating a “template”.
+The user can customize the default report by creating a ???template???.
 To
 create a template, the user should create first a default report with
 the following command: